All articles

 Layer, do not replace

-This is the part most TikTok-focused content gets wrong.
+This is the part most TikTok-obsessed content gets badly wrong.
 You are not abandoning Google SEO.
-Adobe's 2026 ranking still puts Google at 85% for search helpfulness against TikTok's 16%.
+In the same Adobe survey, when consumers ranked platforms for search helpfulness, Google came first at 85%, followed by Reddit at 29%, ChatGPT at 26%, YouTube at 24% and TikTok at 16%.
 Most buyers cross-check on Google after they hear about you on TikTok.
-If your Google-side presence is thin, the discovery on TikTok dies on the way to conversion.
+If your Google-side presence is thin, the discovery you earned on TikTok dies on the way to conversion.

-Where TikTok is going next
+Where TikTok search is going next

 A quick checklist before you record your next video